A: No. Unless otherwise noted, all park areas, programs, and events are free!

 A: No. You may have noticed that we have a lot of turtles here, however please don’t let your family pet loose in the wild!
 It is illegal to abandon pets.
 Sometimes when people do not want their pet (whether it is a turtle or aquarium fish), or they move, the owners release them into the wild.
 This might seem helpful to the turtle, but in reality, you are releasing a domestic animal into a new and different environment.
 You are also making it hard on the animals that already live here, crowding them out and introducing diseases and parasites.
 Do not release pets into the wild, but instead, drop them off at a local animal shelter, pet store, or veterinarian.

 A: Yes!
-Neighborhood Park has a desert-themed play area.
+Wetlands Loop Trailhead (formerly Neighborhood Park) has a desert-themed play area.
 Climbable art in the form of a beaver, toad, and snake invite scrambling and sitting.
 A rock-like climbing wall awaits the more adventurous.

 A: No. Trails in Wetlands Park are for pedestrian, bicycle, or equestrian use only.
 For the safety of all our visitors, no motorized vehicles are allowed on trails.